psychicEgg/EDHM/Odyssey/README.md

 ### <ins>EDHM for Elite Dangerous 4.x Odyssey & Horizons Live, what is it?</ins>

-EDHM is a FREE mod that allows you to customize the game's HUD to improve your experience and your comfort.
+EDHM is a FREE mod that allows you to locally customize the game's HUD to improve your experience and your comfort.

 Unlike modifying the Color Matrix in the `GraphicsConfigurationOverride.xml` file, EDHM allows you to set the colors of many elements **independently** of each other without negatively impacting other things like portraits displayed in menus, **so you get a better final rendering**.